How

 Today,

-Salsa dancing can be divided into several styles defined by the geographic region
+Salsa dancing can be divided into several styles defined by the

-from which they come.
-Generally, these styles are identified as L.A. style, New
+geographic region from which they come.
+Generally, these styles

-York style, Cuban and Miami style.
-Although these are not "official"
+Although these are not "official" styles, most salseros

-styles, most salseros today identify the styles by these four names.
+today identify the styles by these four names.

 Core